 Casey R. Stuhlman, M.D.

-Dr. Casey Stuhlman is a fellowship-trained orthopedic surgeon with extensive training in sports medicine, shoulder and elbow surgery, and joint replacement.
+Dr. Casey Stuhlman is a board-certified, fellowship-trained orthopedic surgeon with extensive training in sports medicine, shoulder and elbow surgery, and joint replacement.
 His practice includes general orthopedic surgery, sports medicine, arthroscopy, and arthroplasty of all major joints.

 Dr. Stuhlman was raised in Fort Worth, Texas, and attended North Crowley High School.
 In 2003, as the starting quarterback, he helped to lead the North Crowley Panthers to their 4A Division 1 State Championship.
 Dr. Stuhlman went on to graduate summa cum laude from Texas Tech University with a Bachelor of Science degree in cell and molecular biology.
 He received his Doctor of Medicine degree from Texas Tech University Health Sciences Center, where he was inducted into the prestigious Alpha Omega Alpha Honor Medical Society and The Arnold P. Gold Foundation Gold Humanism Honor Society.
 Dr. Stuhlman was also recognized as the most outstanding student in orthopedic surgery.